Subtitle Tools in C Language

 Table 1: | SubRip (.srt) Tools |

 check.c | Check for errors in a SubRip (.srt) file and report results.
-Compile: gcc -Wall check.c -o check Usage: ./check inputfilename.srt Output: reports to stdout |
+Compile: gcc -Wall check.c -o check Usage: ./check inputfilename.srt If it finds an error, fix it and re-run check again until no errors are found.
+Output: reports to stdout |

-srt.c | Read an existing SubRip (.srt) file, apply positive, negative, or no offset to the time stamps, and save in an output file.
-Ignores existing subtitle numbers and renumbers them from 1 to N. I often use it just to renumber.
-Compile: gcc -Wall srt.c -o srt Usage: ./srt inputfilename.srt Output: out.srt |
+offset.c | Read an existing SubRip (.srt) file, apply positive, negative, or no offset to the time stamps, and save in an output file.
+Ignores existing subtitle numbers and renumbers them from 1 to N. I often use it just to renumber by entering 0 for the offsets.
+If present, the Byte Order Mark (BOM) of the input file will be included in the output file.
+Compile: gcc -Wall offset.c -o offset Usage: ./offset inputfilename.srt Output: out.srt |

 ssa2srt.c | Read an existing SubStationAlpha (SSA) file and convert to SubRip (.srt) output file.
 Transfers styles and markups for font color, bold, italic, underline, strikeout, and alignment.
 Only recognizes V4 and V4+ Styles.
 Ignores those SSA style attributes and override tags not implemented in SubRip format.
 Warning: Unlike SubRip files, SSA files don't require subtitles to be in chronological order.
 The SubRip output file is not corrected for this rare situation; use reorder.c below.
 Compile: gcc -Wall ssa2srt.c -o ssa2srt Usage: ./ssa2srt inputfilename Output: out.srt |